 The steps the applicant proposes to promote the licensing objectives.

-4.4 Where measures to promote the licensing objectives are included in the operating schedule, these may be used to form conditions attached to the licence and should therefore be clear, concise and unambiguous.
+4.4 Where particular steps to promote the licensing objectives are included in the operating schedule, these may be used to form conditions attached to the licence and should therefore be clear, concise and unambiguous.
+If they are not, they will be reworded to meet those objectives.

 4.5 The following guidance is intended to assist applicants by setting out criteria and considerations that they should bear in mind when drawing up an operating schedule.
 They alert applicants to any matters that responsible authorities are likely to consider when deciding whether to make representations on an application or whether to call for a review of the premises licence.

 4.6 A pool of model conditions is available on request from the Licensing Team.
 Individuals preparing operating schedules are at liberty to use these conditions, or volunteer any other measures(s) to promote the licensing objectives.

+4.7 Arrangements should be made to ensure that all staff are properly trained to fulfil and discharge their particular functions, as well as understanding the overall requirements of the licensing act and other relevant legislation.
+In particular all staff must undertake safeguarding training.
+Records of such training should be maintained and refresher training offered and undertaken as required.

 5. Licensing Objective 1: Prevention of Crime and Disorder

 5.1 The Licensing Authority is committed to reducing crime and disorder to improve the quality of life for the people of Bracknell Forest.
 National and local crime statistics demonstrate that the consumption of alcohol is a significant contributory factor to levels of crime and disorder.
-Good management and practice procedures in licensed premises can make an important contribution to lessening that impact.
+Good management and practice procedures in licensed premises can make an important contribution to reducing that impact.
 The Licensing Authority and Thames Valley Police through their Community Safety Partnership will regularly monitor and review crime statistics within the borough and their association with alcohol.

 5.2 Licensees are encouraged to work in partnership with a local Pubwatch scheme to form strategies for actively preventing crime and disorder issues.
 This scheme encourages the sharing of information and seeks to address matters such as underage sales, drunkenness, illegal drug use and anti-social behaviour.